 However, it has its disadvantages like being more expensive and more vulnerable to malware.

-Most people will opt for a Windows server at home.
+Most people will opt for Windows server operating systems at home.
 This is because Windows is a system that most people are familiar with.
 Therefore most of what’s discussed in this article will be for Windows servers.

 The one exception is here where we discussed the difference between Windows and Linux servers.
 The remainder of this article will tell you how to set up a Windows home server.